-"These can include a government-issued picture ID such as a driver's license or passport," Rampenthal said.
-"This is used in order to corroborate the business owner is indeed the person who owns and/or runs the corresponding business."
+Forms of proof "can include a government-issued picture ID, such as a driver's license or passport," Rampenthal said.
+"This is used in order to corroborate [that] the business owner is indeed the person who owns and/or runs the corresponding business."

 Coates has experience opening a business bank account both in person and online, so he knows the benefits and downsides of each.

 "When I opened my online account, I had to email and upload all of the above-mentioned documentation," he said.
 "Then I had to wait 48 hours for them to process it and open my account versus in person, [where] the account was approved and opened [the] same day."

 Rampenthal noted that some banks do not offer the option of opening a business account online, either to cut down on the risk of identity theft or due to the nature of certain businesses.